 Peter Field’s presentation starts at 5:27

-At thinktv, we are committed to sharing leading research in advertising effectiveness, which is why we were delighted to support the ICA and Peter Field for a second year of Effie Canada campaign analysis.
+At thinktv, we are committed to sharing leading research in advertising effectiveness; in that spirit we partnered with the ICA and Peter Field for a second year of Effie Canada campaign analysis.

 There is ample evidence that long-term, brand-building advertising campaigns are more effective and profitable than short-term campaigns – even in a recession.
 And yet this year’s report is notable for the overwhelming number of short-term campaigns – which Peter Field says is cause for concern.